-- Until the new FASB reporting changes take place for public companies subsequent to December 15, 2018 and for private companies subsequent to December 15, 2019, commercial leases will essentially continue to be reported as an “off-balance sheet” item.
-After those periods come into play, commercial space leases will be considered capital leases, which in laymen terms means that:
+- Prior to FASB reporting changes taking place for public companies (subsequent to December 15, 2018) and for private companies subsequent to December 15, 2020, commercial leases were/continue to be reported as an “off-balance sheet” item.
+After the aforementioned period for private companies comes into play, all commercial space leases will be considered capital leases, which in laymen terms will have the impact of:

-- leases of 12 months or less will not require balance sheet reporting (unless the tenant is “reasonably certain” that it will exercise any renewal option it may have to extend the lease beyond the initial 12 month period).
+- leases of 12 months or less will not need to be reported on a company’s balance sheet (unless the tenant’s lease contains a renewal option and it is “reasonably certain” that it will exercise same beyond the initial 12 month period).

 Various Scenarios That May Occur as a Consequence of the FASB Lease Reporting Changes

 - Tenants may be incentivized to purchase a building for their business operations;